Eerohne/FacialExpressionRecognition/README.md

 # FacialExpressionRecognition
-A Computer Vision project made for McGill's COMP 558 class.
+A FER project done in the context of  McGill's COMP 558 class.
+Salient feature isolation, feature extraction, and feature classification are all done in this project.
 ## Get started

 ### Required installations